 Betrayal Trauma and Post-Betrayal Syndrome

 Betrayal trauma is not just a result of infidelity in marriage.
 While sexual betrayal is common, promiscuity is infrequently an isolated event.
 When you see one cockroach, you can be sure there are others.

-There are banal and less-so reasons your loved ones betray you.
-Unfortunately, cluster B personality disorders abound in western society.
-While data are scattered, perhaps up to 1 in 20 people may have significant cluster B traits (that may or may not warrant a personality disorder diagnosis).
+There are banal and less obvious reasons your loved ones betray you.
+Cluster B personality disorders abound in Western society.
+While data are scattered, perhaps up to 1 in 10-20 people may have significant cluster B traits (that may or may not warrant a personality disorder diagnosis).
 Do the easy math, and 1/10 marriages may be complicated by narcissistic, antisocial, borderline, histrionic, and non-specific Cluster B-type personality disorders.

+Betrayal Trauma and Post-Betrayal Syndrome